CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 H1: $\beta_1 =/= 0$

-The first model that we are building for use a binomial distribution with a `logit` link function.
+The first model that we are building for use a binomial distribution, with a `logit` link function, and is known as logistic regression.

 ``` r
 model1 <- glm(Case~exposition, family = binomial(logit), data = data_wide, control = list(trace = TRUE)); summary(model1)